israelluis/MetabolicRateWalking/README.md

 Accurate muscle excitations, muscle fibers, and metabolic rate estimations can be achieved by personalizing muscle-tendon parameters and muscle energetic models.
 In this repository, we provide the scripts for calibrating muscle passive forces, personalizing the tendon stiffness based on EMG-informed simulations, and various implementations of metabolic cost models from the literature.
 Further information about our study and computational methods can be found in the publication: “Metabolic cost of each step: model biofidelity leads to accurate estimations.”
 <br>

-This a work in collaboration with researchers from KULeaven.
+This is a work in collaboration with researchers from KULeaven.
 The scripts are written in Matlab and are derived from the muscle redundancy solver from KULeuvenNeuromechanics.
 <br>

 ## Description